gregtuc/you-sense/README.md

 # yt-sentify

-_instant AI-powered sentiment scores for the comment section_
+_instant AI-powered sentiment scores for the Youtube comment section_

 ## What is this?
 * This is an early-stage chrome extension to detect sentiment from the Youtube comment section.